-But most environmental impact has not been tracked, since the US government “threw laws in the trashcan” that would provide for such documentation, said Dan Mills, a program manager with the Sierra Club’s Borderlands Project.
+But most environmental impact has not been tracked, since the US government “threw laws in the trashcan” that would provide for such documentation, said Dan Millis, a program manager with the Sierra Club’s Borderlands Project.

-Mills has also expressed concern about the new wall’s impact on climate change if the structure is built with cement, a source of greenhouse gas emissions.
+Millis has also expressed concern about the new wall’s impact on climate change if the structure is built with cement, a source of greenhouse gas emissions.
 And on the Texas-Mexico border, where the border wall is slated to bisect a butterfly sanctuary and wildlife refuge, residents fear flooding could increase just south of the barrier, which would sit beside the Rio Grande river.

 By waiving the Native American Graves Protection and Repatriation Act and the American Indian Religious Freedom Act, the federal government is also trampling tribal land claims, said Ezra Rosser, a law professor at American University who specializes in Native American economic development and law.
 “There could be even fairly far removed tribes that we now don't think of as being on border that may have some claim to the land,” Rosser told me.
 “Congress intended to provide such protections.”